flurium/jing/docs/tech-requirements.md

 - simple
 - clean

-I think of using one of classless css frameworks:
+I think of using one of the classless css frameworks:

 - pico css
 - sakura css